o3de/o3de.org/content/docs/userguide/gems/save-data.md

 ---
-description: ' Use the SaveData gem to save data in &ALYlong; for your game and game players. '
+description: ' Use the SaveData gem to save data in Amazon Lumberyard for your game and game players. '
 title: SaveData Gem
 ---